 SPELLING-As shown in above papers.

-READING - Scripture portions as assigned.
+READING-Scripture portions as assigned.

-Persons failing to make the required grade on not more than one of the above subjects may be permited to enter the graduate work providing their standards are satisfactory on the other three, and that during their first year in School they elect the subject in which they failed.
+Persons failing to make the required grade on not more than one of the above subjects may be permitted to enter the graduate work providing their standards are satisfactory on the other three, and that during their first year in School they elect the sub- Mrs. B. P. Lugibihi, Matron ject in which they failed.
 Persons failing in two or more subjects must spend sufficient time in preparatory work to make up those subjects in which they are deficient before entering the graduate work.

-Persons entering the Biblical-Musical course are required, in addition to the above, to have a sufficient knowledge of notation to be able to take up the class work in Harmony; also to play the piano sufficiently well to accompany themselves in vocal practice.
+Persons entering the Bible-Music course are required, in addition to the above, to have a sufficient knowledge of Notation to be able to take up the class work in Harmony; also to play the piano sufficiently well to accompany themselves in vocal practice.

-THE BIBLICAL COURSE
+THE BIBLE COURSE

-The Biblical graduate course consists of two years' work of eight months each year.
+The Bible graduate course consists of two years' work of eight months each year.
 All students entering must have passed the regular entrance examinations or have finished the work of the Preparatory course of the School.

-JUNIOR BIBLICAL YEAR
+JUNIOR BIBLE YEAR